Cody40/Cody40.github.io/README.md

+making this for school.
-may get deleted in a few weeks
+may get deleted in a few weeks.

+u can visit at https://cody40.github.io/